 By Gene and Katie Hamilton

 The job involves laying out the fence, digging postholes, pouring and mixing concrete, and stretching the mesh across the frame.
-You need a tape measure, carpenter's level, pliers, wrench, pipe cutter or circular saw (with metal cutting blade), shovel, hoe, wheelbarrow, and string and stakes.
+You need a tape measure, carpenter's level, pliers, wrench, pipe cutter or circular saw (with metal cutting blade) shovel, hoe, wheelbarrow, and string and stakes.
 Working with chain link mesh fencing can be rough on your hands so wear heavy workgloves for protection.

 Before you begin any fencing project, check the survey of your property to know exactly where your property lines begin and end.Contact your local building department to learn about fence height requirements specified by your local zoning laws or subdivision covenants.
 Ask what is the required depth for post holes because the depth depends on the frost line (how deep the ground freezes) is your area.
 There may be other restrictions about the material or style of fence so it's important to know all of this before you build a fence.

 That sums it up.
 Knowing the average cost to build a chain link fence lets you compare doing it yourself with what you can expect to pay a contractor.
 To customize the cost to where you live add your ZIP Code in the cost box.